Xavyrr/undertale_techdemo/README.md

 And place these files in a folder called "undertale_techdemo" (if you don't have it, create it on the "3ds" folder).

+The eventual goal is to get it to take unmodified files from the actual game and not be distributing modified versions of art/sound.
+For now, I'll include some assets in the actual releases for now.
+If you wish to grab the music files which are not on git, grab the Undertale Demo and grab house1.ogg.
+Though, hopefully all of the music in the demo will eventually be used.

 If you are looking to compile the demo yourself, please run `make clean`, as otherwise there may be issues.
+(Or, at least, so said the person who had this previously.)

 A binary release of the current progress comes when I feel like it.

 ---